- WORK IN PROGRESS. This tracklist is made of songs appearing in handwritten papers and known sequences of the album, with the addition of songs eventually recorded around that project. ###

 - Sly & The Family Stone - "Everyday People" (vocals interpolation)

-10. They Don't Give A Fuck About Us (Daz Violin Mix) feat.
+12. They Don't Give A Fuck About Us (Daz Violin Mix) feat.
 Edi, Kastro, Kadafi & Napoleon / Johnny J REMIXED By Daz

-- 1996/04 - 08 (?) (new mix).
-Released in Makaveli & Dillinger (1999), original keys mix in Better Dayz (2002).
-This track could originally have been recorded for Immortalz album, appearing as "Us", but rapidly transferred to Gridlock'd soundtrack.
+- Story.
+This track was originally recorded for Immortalz album, appearing as "Us" in an early tracklist, but was soon transferred to Gridlock'd soundtrack, listed in an early sequence.
 Because of the dispute between Johnny J and Suge Knight, maybe 2Pac asked Daz to remix the song, what could explain Daz had the song in his stolen material.
 Then it was again transferred to Gang Related soundtrack.

 - Samples :